Are you afraid of creating change in your life through fear of failure? Do you constantly wonder how you can overcome the fear of failure?

 Think different thoughts.

-Write down your reasons for wanting to divorce the fear of failure.
+Write down your reasons for wanting to overcome the fear of failure.

 This will help you to understand the pain that this fear causes you.